Signs of Acid reflux on Teeth

 DISCOLORATION

 Acid reflux can also lead to discoloration in your teeth.
 This happens when acids penetrate through the weakened enamel and cause permanent discoloration.
 Discoloration may be noticeable even after brushing and flossing regularly.
-Discoloration may be an indication that the loss of enamel on the teeth has left the teeth susceptible to tooth decay.
+Additionally, it could be an indication that the loss of enamel on the teeth has left the teeth susceptible to tooth decay.

 ABSCESSES

-In some cases where tooth decay has been caused by acid reflux means that a bacterial infection can develop at any time within those decaying spots around your gums and it results abscesses.
+In some cases, tooth decay caused by acid reflux means that a bacterial infection can develop at any time within those decaying spots around your gums, and it results in abscesses.

 BAD BREATH

-The foul-smelling breath is often an after-effect of an elevated level bacterial growth which happens due to changes in the teeth leading to tooth decay caused by eroded enamels due to Heartburn.
+The foul-smelling breath is often an after-effect of an elevated level of bacterial growth, which happens due to changes in the teeth leading to tooth decay caused by eroded enamel due to Heartburn.

 CAN ACID REFLUX CAUSE DRY MOUTH?